MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 ## Azure Advisor recommendations

 Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
-Here are some recommendations that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of [Azure offering].
+Here are some recommendations that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of AKS.

 - [Reliability](/azure/advisor/advisor-reference-reliability-recommendations#azure-kubernetes-service-aks)
 - [Security](/azure/advisor/advisor-security-recommendations)